 Sequence flow: The order of activities to be performed

 Message flow: Messages that flow across pools or organizational boundaries

-Associates: Artefacts or text within an event, activity or gateway
+Associates: Artifacts or text within an event, activity, or gateway

 Pools and swimlanes: